jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 lot of garbage, putting more pressure on the garbage collector.
 Oddly, the Aggregate function, which is equivalent to fold or reduce in most other languages, is slower despite being a single step instead of two.
 The foreach loop in the second example is also commonly used.
 While this pattern has big performance pitfalls when used on collections like List&lt;T&gt;, with arrays it compiles to efficient code.
 This is nice as it saves you some typing without runtime penalty.
-The  runtime here is still twice as slow as the C code, but that is entirely due to not being automatically vectorized.
-With the .NET JIT, it is not considered a worthwhile tradeoff to do this particular optimization.
-With C# you have to take some care with array access in loops, or [bounds checking overhead can be introduced](http://www.codeproject.com/Articles/844781/Digging-Into-NET-Loop-Performance-Bounds-checking).
+The  runtime here is still twice as slow as the C code, but that is entirely due to not being automatically vectorized with AVX2 instructions.
+With the .NET JIT, it is not considered a worthwhile tradeoff to do this particular optimization, though it does use SSE SIMD here.

+With C# you also have to take some care with array access in loops, or [bounds checking overhead can be introduced](http://www.codeproject.com/Articles/844781/Digging-Into-NET-Loop-Performance-Bounds-checking).
 In this case the
 JIT gets it right, and there is no bounds checking overhead.
 Checked arithmetic is used in the loop body for parity with Linq, which also uses checked arithmetic on sum, though this has almost immeasurable impact on runtime.